Monodromy at infinity of polynomial maps and Newton polyhedra (with Appendix by C. Sabbah): Combinatorial descriptions of monodromies at infinity

 For a face at infinity $\gamma \prec \Gamma_{\infty}(f)$ let $S_{\gamma} \subset \{1,2,\ldots, n\}$ be the minimal subset of $\{1,2,\ldots,n\}$ such that $\gamma \subset \RR^{S_{\gamma}}$ and set $m_{\gamma}=\sharp S_{\gamma}-\dim \gamma -1\geq 0$.

-\begin{theorem} In the situation as above, we have the following results, where in the sums $\sum_{\gamma}$ below the face $\gamma$ of $\Gamma_{\infty}(f)$ ranges through those at infinity. \begin{enumerate} \item In the Grothendieck group $\KK_0(\HSm)$, we have
+\begin{theorem} Assume that $f$ is convenient and non-degenerate at infinity.
+Then we have the following results, where in the sums $\sum_{\gamma}$ below the face $\gamma$ of $\Gamma_{\infty}(f)$ ranges through those at infinity. \begin{enumerate} \item In the Grothendieck group $\KK_0(\HSm)$, we have

 \item Let $\lambda \in \CC^* \setminus \{1\}$ and $k \geq 1$.
 Then the number of the Jordan blocks for the eigenvalue $\lambda$ with sizes $\geq k$ in $\Phi_{n-1}^{\infty} \colon H^{n-1}(f^{-1}(R);\CC) \simto H^{n-1}(f^{-1}(R);\CC)$ ($R \gg 0$) is equal to